We have two aims:

 That was good.

-So we kept doing it even after Professor Hurley left and I slipped into his place.
+So we kept doing it even after Professor Hurley left and I slipped into his place (literally: I’m in his old office).
 But students and faculty were not satisfied with the thesis.
 They felt that it would be better if students did more work and received more direction in the fall term.
 In short, the thesis needed more attention than it was getting.